vilkoos/my_data_analyst_portfolio/500_where_I_am_now.md

 (4) Some might be unimpressed by the claim to be a social "scientist".
 Those who are not impressed probably associate social with: vague, political and partisan.
 The unimpressed are right in the sense that is indeed what most sociologist actually are.
 However, these critics in their conventional correctness - like lady Thatcher - completely miss the crucial point.
 There is such a thing as society.
 To deny it is, scientifically speaking, worse than to doubt evolution or global warming.
 The unimpressed are also right in the fact that, to be scientifically sound, while doing sociology, is damn difficult.

 (5) I'm a well trained policy analyst, i.e. you can give me any set of policy relevant data and I can construct a scientific narrative that supports the policy that the officeholders in their infinite wisdom already had chosen.
 Conversely, you can give me any scientific report that the opposition would like to use.
 Using the same data it is always possible to reach completely different conclusions.
 The miraculous thing is that you can this without deceiving or cheating.
 The trick is to ask the data the "right" question and choose the "right" yardsticks to measure.

+(6) Some people do not belief that there is such a thing as a master of all three trades.
+The set of people that are AND statisticians AND can program AND are subject matter experts is empty, no such people exist, only [unicorns live at that intersection](http://robjhyndman.com/hyndsight/am-i-a-data-scientist/).